jindrahelcl/puzzlehunt-tools/bigram_model/README.md

 ### Disk space requirements

-Depending on the configuration (see below), the compilation step will download several OpenStreetMap regions.
-At the time of writing, the requirements have been around 300 MiB of disk space.
+Depending on the configuration (see below), the compilation step will download several OpenStreetMap regions which are needed throughout the compilation.
+At the time of writing, the requirements have been around 300 MiB of temporary disk space.

+After compilation is done, you can safely delete the downloaded intermediary files by issuing `make clean` *inside the `osmnames` directory*.

 ### Compile-time dependencies